 There are several scholarships available through the Bloomberg School.
 The following are examples of schoolwide scholarships.

 Named in honor of Dean Emeritus Alfred Sommer, the Hopkins Sommer Scholars Program is developing the next generation of public health leaders.
-The Bloomberg School selects up to 15 Master of Public Health and 15 doctoral candidates to be Sommer Scholars every year.
+The Bloomberg School selects up to ten Master of Public Health candidates to be Sommer Scholars every year.

 Johnson & Johnson Scholars